cast-org/figuration/docs/components/breadcrumb.md

     <li class="breadcrumb-item active" aria-current="page">Data</li>
   </ol>
 </nav>
+{% endcapture %}
-{% endexample %}
+{% include example.html content=example %}

 ## Changing the Separator

 Separators are automatically added in CSS through [`::before`](https://developer.mozilla.org/en-US/docs/Web/CSS/::before) and [`content`](https://developer.mozilla.org/en-US/docs/Web/CSS/content).
-They can be changed by changing `$breadcrumb-divider`.
+They can be changed by changing `$breadcrumb-divider` settings variable in the SCSS.
 The [quote](http://sass-lang.com/documentation/Sass/Script/Functions.html#quote-instance_method) function is needed to generate the quotes around a string, so if you want `>` as seperator, you can use this:

 <div class="cf-example">
     <nav aria-label="breadcrumb">